 It’s not just about working hard, it’s about working smart.
 If you are in the gym and you like it, then that’s great.
 However, if you are in the gym and your goal is to lose weight and nothing is happening, you need to question your plan.
 Don’t be so rigid in your training program that you don’t notice when you are overtraining or getting limited results.
 Some days earning that beer means skipping a run and heading to a Yin Yoga class.

 The most important aspect of being able to drink a beer every night without gaining weight is having a good hormone profile.
-If you need help with this, head over to our personal training website robynandvictor.com to sign up for online coaching with Victor or playfulhealthymama.com where I help moms with mindfullness to help them find thier own self fulfillment and still be awesome moms.
+If you need help with this, reach out to us for coaching.

 Related Course: Reignite the Passion in your Relationship (Free for a limited time)